Kmetija

 Kmetija ("The Farm") is a Slovene reality show based on the Swedish franchise The Farm by Strix.
-Four series have been completed in Slovenia, and there are no plans for more.
+Since 2007, they have recorded the 14th season, the first 3 on Planet TV, and from the 4th on Pop TV.
+The contestants are fighting for 50,000 thousand euros.

 Format

 Twelve contestants, six female and six male, live on a farm similar to those from a century ago.
 There is no running water, bathroom, or internet during the ten-week filming of the show.
 One contestant is eliminated each week until only one remains; this contestant wins a 50,000 EUR cash grand prize.
 Every week one contestant is Farm Leader.
 He chose two servants, one male and one female.
 Between these two servants, the other contestants chose a first duelist.
 The first duelist chooses a second dualist and the second dualist chooses a type of duel.
 There are three possible types of duel: tug of wars, saw or knowledge.
 If housemates are of different genders, the only duel possible is knowledge.
 The loser of the duel is eliminated, and he or she writes a letter announcing next week's HOH.